Janet and Robert Wolfe Genealogy --- Go to Genealogy Page for Matthew Cockran

 1790 Matthew Cochram lived in Edgefield County, South Carolina, in a household with 1 males age 16 and over, and 2 females.
 [2]

-1818 John Cochran sold 198 acres of land to his son Mathew Cochran, both of Greenville, South Carolina.
-The tract was on both sides of Green Creek of So Pacolet River.
-John had purchased the lands from James Givens.
-Perhaps this was a sale by William's son John to grandson Matthew.
-[3]
+1818 John Cochran sold 198 acres of land to his son Mathew Cochran for love and affection, both of Greenville, South Carolina.
+The tract was on both sides of Green Creek of South Pacolet River.
+John had purchased the lands from James Givens. [the deed was apparently recorded twice] [4] [5]

-1820 Matthew Cockrum sold land to Silas Whitten.
+1820 Matthew Cockrum sold 198 acres of land to Silas Whitten.
+The tract included the plantation on which Matthew lived.
+The land had been granted by James Givens to Matthew's father John Cockrum.
 The land was on Green Creek of Pacolet River.
 Dated December 1.
-[4]
+[7]

 Research Notes: